DavidMiles1925/image_resizer/README.md

 ## Windows Installation

-From the `/dist` folder above, download and run the file `main.exe`.
+From the `/dist` folder above, download and run the file `resize.exe`.

 ---